 - 1 cup freshly grated Parmigiano-Reggiano cheese divided

-Pasta with Cherry Tomatoes and Cream … It’s what’s for Dinner.
+Roasted Cherry Tomatoes Pasta … It’s what’s for Dinner.